aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/M05-Unit 4 Deploy Azure application gateway.md

 1. Refresh the browser multiple times and you should see connections to both BackendVM1 and BackendVM2.

    Congratulations!
 You have configured and tested an Azure Application Gateway.

-## Extend your learning with Copilot

-Copilot can assist you in learning how to use the Azure scripting tools.
-Copilot can also assist in areas not covered in the lab or where you need more information.
-Open an Edge browser and choose Copilot (top right) or navigate to *copilot.microsoft.com*.
-Take a few minutes to try these prompts.
-+ How does the Azure Application Gateway route requests?
-+ What security features does Azure Application Gateway include?
-+ Compare the Azure Application Gateway with the Azure Load Balancer.
-Give examples of when to use each product.

-## Learn more with self-paced training

-+ [Introduction to Azure Application Gateway](https://learn.microsoft.com/training/modules/intro-to-azure-application-gateway/).
-This module explains what Azure Application Gateway does, how it works, and when you should choose to use Application Gateway as a solution to meet your organization's needs.
-+ [Load balance your web service traffic with Application Gateway](https://learn.microsoft.com/training/modules/load-balancing-https-traffic-azure/).
-In this module, you learn how to create and configure and Application Gateway with URL path-based routing.
-+ [Load balance HTTP(S) traffic in Azure](https://learn.microsoft.com/training/modules/load-balancing-https-traffic-azure/).
-In this module, you learn how to design and implement Azure Application Gateway.

 ## Key takeaways